 ‘The Presumption of Atheism’

-So in 72 Flew proposed his “without” instead of “not”.
-This in turn over the last 10-15 years of internet discussions, internet dictionaries and the like seemed to evolve in to “lack”.
+So in 72 Flew proposed his atheism as “not theist” instead of “belief God does not exist”.
+This in turn over the last 10-15 years of internet discussions, internet dictionaries and the like seemed to evolve into “lack of belief in god existing”.

 So we can see that the “lack belief” is a new position on the historical definition of atheism.
 Those that are saying the “a” is “without” and not “not” because other Greco-English words are missing the origin of the word, but are correct in the modern definition sense.
 Many of us are not aware of this, so assume anyone, even philosophers, are “changing the definition” when in reality we are using a much newer definition ourselves.